Frequently Asked Questions

 Engineering Applicant Questions

-Can non-IOE and/or non-MEng majors join the Tauber Institute?
+Are non-IOE and/or non-MEng majors able to join the Tauber Institute?
 What graduate engineering degree programs do I need to be in to be a part of the Tauber Institute?

-Yes, the Tauber Institute is open to graduate engineers in any program who are interested in manufacturing and/or operations.
-It is highly recommended that all graduate engineers have at least two years of full time work experience, but multiple substantive internships will be considered.
+The Tauber Institute is open to graduate engineers in any program who are interested in operations and/or manufacturing.
+It is highly recommended that graduate engineers have some full-time work experience, but multiple internships will be considered.

 How can a PhD student integrate Tauber in his curriculum?

 A PhD student may be admitted to the Tauber Institute without any previous work experience.
-In order to fulfill his/her Tauber requirements, a PhD student must complete the following: MFG501 (“Topics in Manufacturing”), MFG503 (Tauber Institute Team Project), the LeadershipAdvantage Program and six credit hours of Business School electives.
+In order to fulfill his/her Tauber requirements, a PhD student must complete the following: MFG501 (“Topics in Manufacturing”), MFG504 (Tauber Institute Team Project), MFG 605 (Manufacturing and Supply Operations), the LeadershipAdvantage Program, 4 facility tours and six credit hours of Business School electives.

-Through the Tauber Institute, you will obtain a guaranteed team project (internship).
+Through the Tauber Institute, you will obtain a guaranteed team project (a paid 14-week internship), with substantive business and engineering content and robust deliverables, similar to a consulting engagement (subject to meeting the expectations and professional standards of the Institute and the team project employer).
 In addition, you will receive extensive leadership and teamwork training through various LeadershipAdvantage modules and you will have access to both engineering school and business school career resources.

 What if I have no previous business experience?
 Will this be a problem for the team project?